 After you have determined the exact location, click the next button.

-Step #7: On the following page, you will be asked if you have delivery or service areas.
+Step #7: You will be asked if you have delivery or service areas on the following page.

 You can notify your customers about your service area if you provide service or deliver to them.
 If so, click Yes.

-Step #8: If you selected Yes, then select your service areas accurately.
+Step #8: If you selected Yes, select your service areas accurately.

 This will help your Google My Business listing to rank higher on nearby searches.